 James Njoroge is a designer and caricature artist based in Nairobi, Kenya.
 Since 2013 he has served as art director of Timazi, a Christian magazine for high school students.
 He also designed and illustrated publications including: The African Illustrated Bible, Manure Fresh Anthology, Lil ‘Kanji and the Falling Sun, and Life Goes Round.
 He received a B.A. in Fine Arts from Kenyatta University in 2012.
 James graduated from MTI’s Design for Magazines course in Kenya, and served as a trainer for MTI’s Introduction to Magazine Publishing course in Côte d’Ivoire in 2019.

 Esther Nyaga is publishing manager of Publishing Institute of Africa (PIA) a Nairobi-based organization specializing in trade, professional, and educational publishing.
-She is also the editor of Leadership Today Africa magazine and has edited books on Christian living, strategic planning, and other topics.
+She has served as the editor of Leadership Today Africa magazine and has edited books on Christian living, strategic planning, and other topics.
 Esther facilitated a writing workshop in Nairobi and was on the LittWorld 2012 organizing committee.
 She is a leadership and governance doctoral student at Jomo Kenyatta University of Agriculture and Technology.
 She earned an M.A. in leadership from PAC University and a B. Comm. in marketing from the University of Nairobi.
 Esther is a graduate of MTI’s Editing the Magazine course in Nairobi, and served as a trainer for MTI’s Introduction to Magazine Publishing course in Côte d’Ivoire in 2019.

 David Renard is a partner with mediaIDEAS, a global consultancy providing research and advice on the publishing industry’s technology-enabled future.
 He founded and built Netcirculation, the largest nationwide distribution network for high-end boutique fashion, art, photography, and design titles.
 And, he co-created Stare, a publishing and advertising agency.
 He also spearheaded a new European subsidiary that developed research-driven decision support tools, which he grew into a multi-million dollar business.
 In demand worldwide as a speaker on digital publishing, he also taught a digital publishing seminar for Magazine Training International in India in 2012, and in the U.S. in 2015.